Computational Complexity in Analogue Gravity: CV2.0 Proposal and the Lloyd bound

-It is worth mentioning that the Gauss-Bonnet (GB) gravity is where the KSS bound violates \cite{gbv,gbv1,gbv2,gbv3,gbv4}.
-Regarding the relation between the KSS bound and the Lloyd bound, it would be interesting to verify if the Lloyd bound is violated in the anoalogue fluid for the GB gravity.
+It is known that the Gauss-Bonnet (GB) gravity is where the KSS bound is violated \cite{gbv,vio1,gbv2,gbv3,gbv4}.
+However, we should note that in the next section we demarcate two fluids corresponded to a gravity theory, a boundary fluid which is from fluid-gravity duality and the other from the analogue gravity.
+The KSS bound is violated in the boundary fluid dual to the GB gravity and we do not suppose that it violates in the analogue gravity.
+Regarding the relation between the KSS bound and the Lloyd bound, it would be interesting to verify independently, if the Lloyd bound is violated in the analogue fluid for the GB gravity.
 However, the first step would be looking for an analogue for the GB gravities, if any, and investigating whether it fulfills the continuity and Lagrange equations.
-In appendix \ref{app:GB}, we show that this is not the case.
-Indeed, for many types of AdS-GB black holes, the continuity equation can not be satisfied.
+A neutral AdS-Gauss-Bonnet (AGB) is given by:

+and for $``-"$ sign, the theory continuously goes to Einstein-AdS solution in limit $\alpha \rightarrow 0$. $L$ is the AdS radius, $\lambda=\alpha (d-2)(d-3)/L^2$, and curvature parameter $k$ could be $1, 0$ and $-1$ in spherical, planar and hyperbolic horizon topology, respectively.
+The thermodynamic quantities of the black hole is read as: